NeelQA/POC-Protractor-E2E/README.md

-# POC-Protractor-E2E
+# Protractor

-This project is just a proof of concept
+This project is for protractor tests

 ## Protractor